The word ‘interview’ makes us uncomfortable the second we qualify in the category of the interviewee.

 Let us make it simpler with an example.
-When you look at the interviewee in a very intimidating manner, he or she is bound to be nervous and stress.
+When you look at the interviewee in a very intimidating manner, he or she is bound to be nervous and stressed.
 Rather if you start in a friendlier way, they might be able to open to you.

-Moreover, a sound/noise proof cabin and friendly atmosphere may bring out the real self of the interviewee, which may help you while making the decision.
+Moreover, a sound/noise-proof cabin and friendly atmosphere may bring out the real self of the interviewee, which may help you while making the decision.